Speech, Language, and Hearing Sciences

 The Department of Speech, Language, and Hearing Sciences offers a master’s programs in speech-language pathology accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association (ASHA).
 A Master of Speech, Language, and Hearing Sciences (MS) has a thesis or non-thesis requirement.
 The degree does not require expertise in a foreign language.
 Information about the degree program is available at http://www.cla.auburn.edu/communicationdisorders/.

 A baccalaureate degree from an accredited university is necessary.
 Those with a degree in communication sciences and disorders, or equivalent, complete the Master of Speech, Language and Hearing Science (MS) degree with 55 semester credit hours; additional thesis hours are optional for the thesis track.
-General education courses on the undergraduate transcript should include at least one course in each of the following areas: math, statistics, life science, physical science (i.e., Chemistry or Physics), and behavioral science.
+General education courses on the undergraduate transcript should include at least one course in each of the following areas: math, statistics, biological science, physical science (i.e., Chemistry or Physics), and behavioral science.
 As this background is expected by the program’s accreditation agency, any deficiency must be fulfilled before conferral of the master’s degree in this program.
 Students who do not have required undergraduate prerequisite course will be required to take the coursework prior to entering or as part of their graduate program.

 Some application materials are sent directly to the Graduate School and other materials are sent CSDCAS.